-The Medevac, now on-scene, hovering above the LZ, realized his rotors were stirring the fire out of control, pulled up on the collective, increased rpm and cleared the area safely.
+The Medevac, now on-scene, hovering above the LZ, realized his rotors were stirring the fire out of control.
+The pilot increased rpm, pulled up on the collective, and cleared the area safely.

 Flat and face-first on the jungle floor, I thought my skin was afire, burning from the inside.
 My ears were ringing.
 I felt my heart racing on the sandy soil where I’d landed, my mouth dried, I smelled burning skin and hair.